Kyson/AndroidGodEye/README.md

 ### Step2

-Install modules , GodEye class is entrance for this step, all module is provided by it.
+Install modules , GodEye class is entrance for this step, all modules are provided by it.

 ```java
 GodEye.instance().installAll(getApplication());
 ```

-> if you don't need all modules , you can install separately yourself:`GodEye.instance().cpu().install()`
-> Note that network and startup module don't need install and uninstall.
-> When install finished, GodEye begin produce performance data, generally you can call consume of modules to get these datas, for example：
-> `GodEye.instance().cpu().consume().subscribe(new GodEyeDisposableObserver<CpuInfo>("cpu", this))`
-> Just like we will mention later,Debug Monitor is one of all consumers.
+> Recommended to be installed in application.

+#### Optional

 Uninstall modules when you don't need it:

 ```java
 GodEye.instance().uninstallAll();
 ```

+if you don't need all modules , you can install separately, such as "cpu":

+`GodEye.instance().cpu().install()`

+> Note that network and startup module don't need install and uninstall.

+When install finished, GodEye begin produce performance data, generally you can call consume of modules to get these datas, for example：

+`GodEye.instance().cpu().consume().subscribe(new GodEyeDisposableObserver<CpuInfo>("cpu", this))`

+> Just like we will mention later,Debug Monitor is one of these consumers.

 ### Step3